baites/baites.github.io/_posts/2017-11-06-fibonacci-closed-form-expression-wo-ansatz.md

 \end{aligned}
 %%</p>

-Here it is the proof of the previous expression
+Here it is the proof of the previous expression,

 <p>%%
 \begin{aligned}